-- In this regard, it is suggested that the subscriber should be given 1 month time from the date of such closure of the service.
+It is suggested that the subscriber should be given one month time from the date of such closure of the service.
 In this duration, the subscriber can either opt for the new technology of that TSP as a new subscriber or he can port out to other service provider.
-Further, to facilitate the port out till the end of the 1 month period, the UPC of such subscriber should be valid till that period irrespective of the date of UPC generation. - 2.
-We would also like to submit that before the final closure of the service, the TSP should be allowed to generate the UPC for all such subscribers who haven't opted for the upgraded services and additionally have not generated the UPC.
-It will ensure that once the service gets closed and any subscriber wants the UPC in order to port out, the same can be provided by the service provider to that subscriber after due validation..
+To facilitate the port out till 1 month, the UPC of such subscriber should be valid till that period irrespective of the date of UPC generation.

-Q.9 What other changes should be made in the MNP Regulation to ensure smooth bulk portingout of the subscribers in the event of closure of access services or change of access technology by any TSP?
+We would also like to submit that before the final closure of the service, the TSP should be allowed to generate the UPC for all such subscribers who haven't opted for the upgraded services and also not generated the UPC so that once the service gets closed and such subscriber wants the UPC in order to port out, the same can be provided by the service provider to that subscriber after due validation of the subscriber.

-Q.11 Is there a need for an alternative mechanism to MNP for bulk transfer of subscribers from one TSP to other TSP(s)?
+- Q.9 What other changes should be made in the MNP Regulation to ensure smooth bulk porting-out of the subscribers in the event of closure of access services or change of access technology by any TSP? - Q.11 Is there a need for an alternative mechanism to MNP for bulk transfer of subscribers from one TSP to other TSP(s)?
 If yes, please give suggestions.